Golden Knights snap three-game losing streak with 5-4 win over Ottawa Senators

-Maxime Lagace made 24 saves to pick up his first career NHL victory Saturday afternoon as the Vegas Golden Knights defeated the Ottawa Senators 5-4.
+Lagace is the fourth goalie to play for the Golden Knights this season as the previous three went down with various injuries.
+But somehow the team continues to find ways to remain competitive.

+"They didn't surprise us, they played a well structured game and did the things they needed to do to be successful," said Senators captain Erik Karlsson.
+"We couldn't find a way to break their pattern and find our own way to be successful for long enough."

-Erik Haula scored twice an added an assist for the Golden Knights (9-4-0), while Alex Tuch, William Karlsson and Jonathan Marchessault also scored.
-Marchessault added two assists as Vegas snapped its three-game losing streak.
+Erik Haula scored twice and added an assist for Vegas (9-4-0), while Alex Tuch, William Karlsson and Jonathan Marchessault also chipped in.
+Marchessault added two assists as the Golden Knights snapped a three-game losing streak.

 Mark Stone, Alex Burrows, Ryan Dzingel and Erik Karlsson scored for Ottawa (6-3-5), while Craig Anderson stopped 29 shots.